alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 We have detailed docs on [how to deploy an application][deploy].
 But what happens under the hood?

+Jenkins is configured to load the [govuk-jenkinslib] library, which defines some defaults on how to build projects and run their tests; apps can configure this in their `Jenkinsfile`.
 When a change is merged to an application's 'master' branch, a [Jenkins job] runs the tests.
-If successful, Jenkins pushes a git tag to GitHub (the "release tag"), then sends a message to the [govuk-app-deployment] Jenkins job to clone the repository, check out the tag and deploy the code to the corresponding nodes on Integration using [Capistrano] (a Ruby-based server automation and deployment tool).
+If successful, Jenkins pushes the "release" git tag to GitHub, then sends a message to the [govuk-app-deployment] Jenkins job.

+That job clones the repository, checks out the tag and deploys the code to the corresponding nodes on Integration using [Capistrano] (a Ruby-based server automation and deployment tool).
 Capistrano does deployments only by default, but can also do deployments 'with migration' or 'with hard restart', etc, depending on the nature of the change.

 A developer must manually trigger a deployment to Staging and Production through the [release] app.
 This uses the same Jenkins/Capistrano pipeline as for